openharmony/docs/en/application-dev/quick-start/arkts-persiststorage.md

 ## Overview

-PersistentStorage retains the selected AppStorage attributes on the device disk.
+PersistentStorage retains the selected AppStorage attributes on the device.
 The application uses the API to determine which AppStorage attributes should be persisted with PersistentStorage.
 The UI and business logic do not directly access attributes in PersistentStorage.
 All attribute access is to AppStorage.
 Changes in AppStorage are automatically synchronized to PersistentStorage.

 PersistentStorage creates a two-way synchronization with attributes in AppStorage.
 A frequently used API function is to access AppStorage through PersistentStorage.
 Additional API functions include managing persisted attributes.
 The business logic always obtains or sets attributes through AppStorage.

-## Restrictions
+## Constraints

 PersistentStorage accepts the following types and values: